join-monster/join-monster/docs/pagination.md

       type: CommentConnection,
       // this implementation only supports forward pagination
       args: forwardConnectionArgs,
+      extensions: {
+        joinMonster: {
           // tell join monster to paginate the queries in SQL
           sqlPaginate: true,
           // specify what to order on
           orderBy: 'id',
           // join is the same as before
-      sqlJoin: (userTable, commentTable) => `${userTable}.id = ${commentTable}.author_id`
+          sqlJoin: (userTable, commentTable) =>
+            `${userTable}.id = ${commentTable}.author_id`
           // or you could have used batching
           //sqlBatch: {
           //  thisKey: 'author_id',
           //  parentKey: 'id'
           //}
+        }
+      }
     }
   })
 })